Anyone else seduced by the launch of Marriott’s new Bonvoy rewards program?

 Current Marriott Bonvoy Credit Card Offers

 With the launch, Marriott is offering two new American Express credit cards for personal and business customers.
 Both offer a 100,000 point bonus after making $5,000 in purchases within the first 3 months.
+There’s a hefty annual fee, but an annual statement credit for travel purchases offsets it.
 Additional information can be found here.

 I’ve never had a hotel rewards credit card before, preferring to use my Chase Sapphire Reserve card instead.
 But I’ve got such a crush on the Bonvoy program, I might have to dive in.
 If you want a full review of the card, check out this write-up by The Points Guy.